rafaelcanoguitton/rafaelcanoguitton/README.md

 </a><br/>
   <br/>
   <br/>
 I'm Rafael, Computer Science student at Universidad Católica San Pablo, Arequipa, Perú.
 Been into tech since I was vey little but have always been a lot lazy...
 I've been trying to change that!
-Thank you for looking at my **Github** profile.
+Thank you for looking at my **Github** Love**is**bold profile.

 <!--
 **rafaelcanoguitton/rafaelcanoguitton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.